Get Life Insurance to Pass Generational Wealth to Your Heirs

 Keep in mind that each of these assets is taxed before they can be passed on.

-This leaves significantly less value to your heirs should you be fortunate enough to go this route.
+This leaves significantly less value to your heirs.

 Which Life Insurance is Best For Generational Wealth?